joordonezo/NgxCombobox/README.md

 # NgxCombobox
-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This library was generated for you use.
 ## Demo
 You can play around with this library with [playground](https://stackblitz.com/~/github.com/joordonezo/stackblitz-starters-5cvw1j).
 ## How to install